damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 {: #links-important-notes}

 - {: #note-identifiers} Identifiers **are not** case sensitive.
 They can be single words as `[link]` or `[multiple words too]`.
-- {: #note-links-markup} Avoid using other markup syntax for links.
-Also, prefer using inline links, as they're easier to maintain.
 - {: #note-meaningful-links} Don't take it as a restrictive rule, but [avoid using meaningless texts for links][handbook-writing] as "this article" or "read here".
 For these examples, it would be better using the article's title (for the first) and the documentation's subject, for the latter.